-Notably, Novel coronavirus, that causes COVID-19, has come at the time when the Indian economy is already low with the quarterly GDP growth of just 4.7%.
+Notably, Novel coronavirus, which causes COVID-19, has come at a time when the Indian economy is already low with quarterly GDP growth of just 4.7%.

 Shaktikanta Das, RBI Governor, said that India is not immune to this pandemic situation and may face a slowdown in domestic growth.
 India’s economic health is also under question in the next financial year.